neooffice/NeoOffice/README.txt

    Archive::Zip

 6. Make sure that you have installed the "gcp" and "pkg-config" commands.
-You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.darwinports.org/ website.
+You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.macports.org/ website.
 Note that you will need to follow the instructions on the website for downloading, compiling, and installing the DarwinPorts "port" command.
-The "port" commis then used to do the downloading, compiling, and installation of the following packages:
+Then, invoke the following commands to do the downloading, compiling, and installation of the required packages:

-   coreutils
-   pkgconfig
+   sudo /path/to/port/command install coreutils sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL

 7. Make sure that the /Applications/Utilities/X11 application is running.

 8. Start the build by invoking the following commands.
 Note that you should replace $NEO_HOME with absolute path of your workspace's "neojava" directory:

    cd $NEO_HOME
-   make GNUCP=</absolute/path/of/your/gcp/command> PKG_CONFIG=</absolute/path/of/your/pkg-config/command>
+   make GNUCP=</absolute/path/of/your/gcp/command> LIBIDL_CONFIG=</absolute/path/of/your/libIDL-config-2/command> PKG_CONFIG=</absolute/path/of/your/pkg-config/command>

 TODO: Currently, the build will only build through the build.neo_sysui_patch.
 Updating of the NeoOffice vcl custom code and installer still needs to be done.